cncf/kubernetes-community-days/content/events/2020-bouvet-island/_index.md

 - name: Goldie
   image: goldie-color.svg
   twitter: https://twitter.com/cloudnativefdn
   bio: Goldie is Phippy's best friend.
-Goldie is the leading expert on Volumnes, which represent a location where containers can access and store information.
+Goldie is a leading expert on Volumes, which represent a location where containers can access and store information.
   homepage: https://phippy.io
 - name: Zee
   image: zee-color.svg